low-skill-dev/proxy_exclude/README.md

-#### A list of sites that should be excluded from proxying for a work speed reasons.
+### A list of sites that should be excluded from proxying in Russia for a work speed reasons.
 ```

 vk.com,